anonymous-5074519/KG2Code/README.md

 - The number of commas in --max_memory must match the number of GPUs in CUDA_VISIBLE_DEVICES.
 - If you encounter an OOM (Out-Of-Memory) error, reduce batch_size / eval_batch_size or decrease the number of GPUs used.
 - Mismatched weight or model paths can cause loading errors — ensure that --llm_model_name and the checkpoint naming are consistent (e.g., whether -GNN is included).
+## Contact
+Please consider creating a new issue.
+We will respond to your questions within a few days.